nvaccess/nvda/devDocs/githubPullRequestTemplateExplanationAndExamples.md

 so may preempt questions from the reviewer ensuring you are on the same page, and speed up the review process.

-### Pull Request description is up to date.
+### Pull Request description:
+- description is up to date.
   Authors must keep the PR description up to date.
   - Even if changes to the approach are described in the comments for the PR.
   - Future developers need a concise explanation of a change.
   After each modification, check that the PR description is still accurate.
+- change log entries
+  Has an appropriate change log entry been supplied.
+  As a reviewer, please review it.

+## Testing
-### Unit tests
+- Unit tests
   - Discuss under "testing strategy" heading.
   - Describe the coverage of automated unit tests?
   - Is the changed code already, or can it be covered by automated unit tests?

-### System tests
+- System tests
   - Discuss under "testing strategy" heading.
   - Describe the coverage of automated system tests?
   - Is the changed code already, or can it be covered by automated unit tests?

-### Manual tests
+- Manual tests
   - Discuss under "testing strategy" heading.
   - How did you manually test the change?
   - Be clear on steps another user can take to replicate your testing.
   - Is the described manual testing appropriate for the change?
   - Clearly describing this helps alpha testers, and future developers.
   - As a reviewer, please use this description to replicate the testing (if possible).

+### Documentation
-### User Documentation
+- User Documentation
-- Does the user documentation need updating?
+  Does the user documentation need updating?

-### Change log entry
-Has an appropriate change log entry been supplied.
-As a reviewer, please review it.

-### Context sensitive help for GUI changes.
+- Context sensitive help for GUI changes.
-- New GUI options require context sensitive help assignment.
+  New GUI options require context sensitive help assignment.

 ### UX of all users considered
 - Users of NVDA are diverse, and rely on different parts of NVDA.